 A chapter book with various themes, tattling being one, this interesting story addresses the phenomenon of “snitching”.

-It also provides insight into when kids should seek the help of adults (e.g. when someone is in danger), and showcases conflicts that can be resolved mutually among those involved in the matter.
+It also provides insight into when students should seek the help of adults (e.g. when someone is in danger) and showcases conflicts that can be resolved mutually among those involved in the matter.

 7. Diamond Rattle Loves to Tattle (Ashley Bartley)

-It also shows the consequences of extreme tattling and excessive nosiness to the tattler.
+It also shows the consequences of extreme tattling and excessive nosiness.

 8. Don’t Call Me a Tattletale!
 (Kimberly Koskos)